orkhanahmadov/laravel-currencylayer/README.md

 ## Configuration

-After publishing configuration file it will be available here: `app/config/currencylayer.php`
+After publishing configuration file it will be available in `config` directory as `currencylayer.php`

 It has following settings: